BatslyAdams/w10-iot-tcs34725/README.md

 With this information we can create a test that will only pass if communication has been established correctly.

-*A successful read of register 0x12 that returns 0x44 that we've successfully established an I2C connection to the TCS34725.*
+*A successful read of register 0x12 that returns 0x44 verifies that we've successfully established an I2C connection to the TCS34725.*

 # Next section